occiware/MartServer/doc/userjson.md

 ## Get a resource via a mixin category

-You can find your entity via your mixin tag, this is usefull if you have a lot of resources.
+You can find your entity via your mixin tag, this is useful if you have a lot of resources.

 <pre>
 <code>